 Alcohol and drug abuse can tear families apart and transform loving and successful individuals into desperate, lonely husks of their former selves.
 Even though the impact is devastating, there is a light at the end of the tunnel.
 Anyone can overcome addiction with the help and guidance of a substance abuse treatment program.

 Understanding the five stages of addiction recovery can be useful for addicted people and their family members.
+Each stage clearly describes the process of recognizing and admitting the problem, preparing for addiction treatment, and dealing with life after treatment of alcohol and drug abuse.
 It’s an integrated theory that’s compatible with most evidence-based and holistic treatments, like the 12-step program and behavior therapy.

 What Is the Transtheoretical Model?